Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

 We first consider the impact of the received jamming power at the receiver on the capability of \sol\ to detect the presence of the jammer.
-We consider the setup using the Ettus X310 \ac{SDR}, and specifically, the measurements where the receiver is located $10$~meters away from the jammer.
+We consider the setup using the Ettus X310 \ac{SDR}, and precisely, the measurements where we placed the receiver $10$~meters away from the jammer.
 Here, we generate images using $n=10^{5}$ I-Q samples and evaluate the performance of \sol, the proposal in~\cite{alhazbi2023_arxiv} and the solution in~\cite{alhazbi2023_ccnc} to detect jamming, in terms of overall classification accuracy.
 We report the results of our investigation in Fig.~\ref{fig:rjp}.

 First, we note that the approaches in~\cite{alhazbi2023_arxiv} and~\cite{alhazbi2023_ccnc}, based on \acp{CNN}, reliably identify jamming only when $RJP \ge 0.4$.
 With lower values of the RJP, their performances do not follow a unique trend, and the results also exhibit high variance (see the red bars indicating the confidence intervals of the measurements).
-On the contrary, \sol reports remarkable performances for every value tested of $RJP$, with a minimum accuracy of $0.997$.
-We believe that such a result is due to the rationale of autoencoders used in \sol, which work only on \emph{unjammed images}.
-Such a configuration allows autoencoders to build a profile of the regular behavior of the wireless channel, in order to reliably identify smaller differences (anomalies).
+On the contrary, \sol\ reports remarkable performances for every value tested of $RJP$, with a minimum accuracy of $0.997$.
+We believe such a result is due to the rationale of autoencoders used in \sol, which work only on \emph{unjammed images}.
+This configuration allows auto-encoders to build a profile of the regular behavior of the wireless channel to identify more minor differences (anomalies) reliably.
+We also note that the performances of \sol\ do not depend on the speed of the involved entities nor the smoothness of the change of channel conditions.
+Indeed, our approach processes chunks of $n$ I-Q samples and compares the images created from such samples with the expected channel conditions acquired during training time.

-We also investigated the impact of the distance of the receiver from the jammer on the performance of the cited solutions.
-To this aim, using the same setup as used for the previous tests, we set $RJP=0.5$ and move the receiver away from the jammer, up to a distance of $21$~meters.
-We stop at such a distance due to the physical limitations of the involved hardware, i.e., at distances higher than $21$~meters the \ac{BER} of the legitimate communication link decreased significantly, preventing us from performing the test reliably.
-We report the results of our experiments in Fig.~\ref{fig:dist}.
+We also investigated the impact of the receiver's distance from the jammer on the performance of the cited solutions.
+To this end, using the same setup used for the previous tests, we set $RJP=0.5$ and move the receiver away from the jammer to a distance of $21$~meters.
+We stopped at such a distance due to the physical limitations of the involved hardware, i.e., at distances higher than $21$~meters, the \ac{BER} of the legitimate communication link increases significantly, preventing us from performing the test reliably.
+We first acknowledge that the receiver experiences increasing interference while moving closer to the jammer.
+This phenomenon is shown in Fig.~\ref{fig:rss_dist}, highlighting that the process is not linear but follows a polynomial model while increasing distance, i.e., $a x^2 + bx + c$.
+Note that our result is consistent with the findings of Tedeschi et al. reported in~\cite{tedeschi2021_spaccs}.